 Look for places that allow people to put up fliers advertising their services in those areas.

-When I first started as a tutor, I was making 800 dollars a week, and now I am making 2000 a week.
+When I first started as a tutor, I was making $3k a month.
+Now I’m often able to bring in $2000 per week.
 This is possible for you as well, if you have a good relationship with your clients and get a lot of referrals.

 The one danger about being an online tutor is that you can lose an hour of pay unexpectedly.
 If the child is sick or has an unexpected commitment, your client can cancel at the last minute.